 Holland & Knight regularly counsels clients in cross-border transactions, international trade and taxation, mergers and acquisitions, joint ventures, capital markets, venture capital and private equity investments, project finance, real estate, international licensing and franchising, transportation and infrastructure, international litigation and arbitration, labor and employment, regulatory advice and government matters.
 Our U.S. and international offices – combined with the depth and scale of our practices, regional relationships and global reach, including a well-established working experience with foreign counsel around the world – enables Holland & Knight to provide comprehensive and seamless legal services to our clients, regardless of location.

-Our Cuba Action Team is dedicated to helping clients develop successful strategies after careful analysis because changing policy creates new opportunities.
+Because changing policy creates new opportunities, our Cuba Action Team is dedicated to helping clients develop successful strategies through careful analysis.
+Having been ranked among Cuba Corporate/Commercial: International Firms in the 2019 Chambers Latin America guide, our team is praised for providing "prompt and thorough counsel regardless of the nature or magnitude of the issue," with clients reporting "we have complete trust in their services and capabilities."
 Clients in the U.S., Latin America, Europe and other key areas can look to our firm for the latest advice on business development and public policy.
-Holland & Knight’s substantial experience in a wide range of business sectors is enhanced by our established working relationships with key regional business and government leaders.
-From intelligence on expansion opportunities for U.S. companies into Cuba to sponsoring symposiums on business ventures, legal trends and challenges, clients look to Holland & Knight for our collaboration across practices, offices and jurisdictions highly focused management of matters and cases, and seamless and efficient support.
+Holland & Knight's substantial experience in a wide range of business sectors is enhanced by our established working relationships with key regional business and government leaders.
+From intelligence on expansion opportunities for U.S. companies into Cuba to sponsoring symposiums on business ventures, legal trends and challenges, clients look to Holland & Knight for our collaboration across practices, offices and jurisdictions, our highly focused management of matters and cases, and our seamless and efficient support.